• Home

 – Bob Dylan

-That was when I dropped out of engineering school.
+Unsure of my career path, I dropped out of engineering school.
 I was determined to work for a cleaner, saner world.
 But how?
 I was blessed with a good start in life.
 My parents encouraged me to discover my unique abilities.
 I learned technology through my hands, until it became second nature.
 Even as a boy, I loved to explain and teach.
 As a wilderness traveler, I longed to live off the grid.
 When I read about wind-electric power in '74 and studied its history, I knew this was what I was born to do.

 For the next 20 years, I was the Minister of Propaganda who delivered the goods.
 I wrote enough to fill a book.
-I did phone support until my left ear got half-deaf.
+I did phone support until my left ear suffered.
 By 2005, I was The Old Founder, surrounded by trained professionals who were taking my job away.
 Until ...

-What a joy! • I retired from commerce.
+With joy, I retired from commerce.

 Now I honor the young professionals who bring renewable energy into the mainstream!
 They are my teachers.